Éric Salignon

-Éric Salignon (born 22 July 1982 in Carpentras) is a French racing driver.
+Éric Salignon (born 22 July 1982 in Carpentras) is a French former racing driver.

 Career

 Formula Renault

 A former two-time winner of the Monaco Kart Cup, Salignon moved into Formula Renault in 2000, competing in both the European and French championships.
 Solid campaigns in both championships enabled Salignon to finished 16th in his national championship, and one place lower in the pan-European series.
 He continued in both series in 2001, driving for Graff Racing.
 He finished fifth in the Eurocup, in just seven races.
 With his focus on the French series, he won that particular championship by 37 points.
 This performance earned him a spot in the inaugural Renault Driver Development programme in 2002.
 Salignon's 2002 season was impressive, as he won the Eurocup by four points from Neel Jani, and lost the French title by just two points to Alexandre Prémat.
 In fourteen races, he won seven and finished on the podium a further three times.